jinghuazhao/INF/doc/logp.md

 1.660579603192917090365313727164e-86858901 and -400000021.6448521764816015432890, respectively.

 We can conclude that the order of magnitude is the same 86858901 even with such a big z; the base makes slight difference.
-In reality, we hope that z score is not as big!
+In reality, there might well not be z score!!